-While you're happily managing your tasks and assigning them to team members, the software takes a note of when a task has entered the Kanban board and later compares it to the time that someone was actually working on it (seamless Time Tracking).
+- an online visual management software - does that exactly.
+While you're happily managing tasks and assigning them to team members, the software makes note of when a task has entered the Kanban board, allowing you to later compare it to the time, that someone was actually actively working on it - as was measured with built-in, seamless Time Tracking.

 What other benefits are there?

-- get unlimited access to your workflow (with Kanban Tool online service, the boards are available form everywhere and at any time)
+- get unlimited access to your workflow - with Kanban Tool online service, the boards are available form everywhere and at any time,